Quicklist: Carpet Fiber and Pile Options

 Carpets are available in a vast variety of colors .
-You can choose anything ranging from a neutral shade of brown or white to a more elaborate tone that matches up with other things in your room.
+You can choose anything ranging from a neutral shades of brown or nude, right though to deep and vibrant colors and patterns.
+The colors really are limitless.

 The Most Common Carpet Colors

-Based on analysis of 1,883 bedrooms with carpet, the top 3 carpet colors are as follows:
+Based on an analysis of 1,883 bedrooms with carpet, the top three carpet colors are as follows:

 - The most popular carpet color is beige, which is used in 55% of bedrooms.

 - The second most popular carpet color is gray, which is used in 24% of bedrooms.